daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

-I am an undergraduate student at Emory University studying Economics and Mathematics, and I am currently serving as a summer research assistant at the Federal Reserve Bank of Chicago in the Microeconomics group.
+I am an undergraduate student at Emory University studying Economics and Mathematics.
 Above all, I am an avid reader.
-Right now, I am reading [*Evicted: Poverty and Profit in the American City*](https://www.evictedbook.com/) by Matthew Desmond.
+Right now, I am reading [*Race and the Shaping of Twentieth-Century Atlanta *](https://uncpress.org/book/9780807848982/race-and-the-shaping-of-twentieth-century-atlanta/) by Ronald H. Bayor.